Voltmeter Resistance Solution

 How to Calculate Voltmeter Resistance?

 How to calculate Voltmeter Resistance using this online calculator?
-To use this online calculator for Voltmeter Resistance, enter Range of Voltmeter (Vr), Current Magnitude (I) & Resistance (R) and hit the calculate button.
+To use this online calculator for Voltmeter Resistance, enter Voltmeter Range (Vr), Current Magnitude (I) & Resistance (R) and hit the calculate button.
 Here is how the Voltmeter Resistance calculation can be explained with given input values -> -0.533368 = (200-2.96*10.1)/2.96.

 FAQ